 In August, we hold joint Scholarships & Student Aid/Student Accounts “McGill's Frugal Scholar Money Management Program/Facts about Fees!” information sessions for newly admitted students to the Fall term (and their families), where we answer questions on billing, fee payment, guest access and other topics.
-The sessions last 30-35 minutes, with plenty of time for questions afterwards.
-The dates of the “ABC's of Money Management/Facts about Fees!” information sessions can be found under the Parents section of the Campus Life & Engagement's (CL&E) website.
+The sessions last about 30 minutes, with plenty of time for questions afterwards.
+All sessions are held in Leacock 132 and the dates are as follows: